imrenagi/solarcity_challenge/README.md

 For addition, I implement several new features to gain more insight about the data and to improve user experience of this application.
 The features are:
 * Adding gender options (male/female)
 * Adding error dialog if user doesn't fill all the required fields.
 * Adding a popup dialog to show the survey result.
-The results are consisted of two graphs.
-They are the survey result grouped by gender and the age.
-The purpose of this graph is just to show the result and how people's interest with solar panel.
+The result is shown by using two graphs.
+They are the survey result grouped by gender and by the age.
+The purpose of this graphs is just to show the result and how people's interest in solar panel is.

 ## Architecture